Thanksgiving:

 -

-Children’s church is available during first service for kids kindergarten to 4th grade
+Children’s church - first service - K thru 4th grade

 -

-Youth class is available during first service 5th grade and up
+Youth class - first service 5th grade and up

 -

-Nursery is available during both services for children 4 years old and under
+Nursery - both services for children 4 years and under

 -